juce-framework/JUCE/README.md

 We can also edit other ARA plugin factory properties such as available content types and transformation flags as well as the plugin factory identifier.

+With ARA enabled we can edit various ARA factory properties plugin factory properties such as available content types and transformation flags as well as the plugin factory identifier.

 <img src="https://i.imgur.com/mJoXIxG.png"/>

-This should be enough to generate an empty ARA plugin.
-For a more complete example see the [.jucer file located here](https://github.com/Celemony/JUCE_ARA/tree/ARA/examples/ARA).
+This should be enough to generate an empty ARA plugin that will appear in an ARA host, such as Studio One or SONAR.
+For a more complete example of an ARA plugin see the [ARA Sample Project](https://github.com/Celemony/JUCE_ARA/tree/develop/examples/ARA/ARASampleProject) checked in to this repository.

 # The JUCE 5 Library